 Keeping all customer data in a single central database gives your marketing team the insights they need to create a personalization strategy that drives customer loyalty, but also sales and revenue.

 Utilizing this data in real-time allows you to provide compelling, personalized offers that satisfy the rising demand for instant gratification from today’s shopper.
-40% of customers have spent more than they planned to because the experience was personalized, and 23% of them spent more than $50 on a single purchase of this type.

 It’s no news that brick and mortar stores are struggling to keep up with online.
 But it’s also not really true.
 Millennial and Gen-Z shoppers are opting to visit physical stores more and more.
 In fact, 50% of millennials prefer taking their shopping in-store.
 The physical experience is important to the price-conscious millennials, as well as to Gen-Z – who are also very value-oriented.